crodriguez4443/dende-arts-site/src/blog/how-to-deal-with-wrist-pain-for-capoeiristas/index.md

-The provided document does not contain a markdown table with song lyrics in Portuguese and English, so I cannot apply the table formatting specifications.
-The text appears to be a blog post about wrist pain in capoeira.
-Would you like me to help you with something else related to this document?
+The document does not contain song lyrics, so I will leave it as is without any modifications.